ElderNobrega/real_Time_Chat_App/README.md

 # Full_Stack_Assignment
-This is a repo for full stack assignment 6th semester
+This is a full stack assignment repo, GBC - 6th semester